-Plan for Next Year
+Plan for Next Year: Kindergarten Admissions

 in the calendar year they turn five.
-Every child in NYC who submits a kindergarten application is guaranteed a kindergarten offer.
+Every child in NYC whose family submits a kindergarten application is guaranteed a kindergarten offer.
 Students enrolled in certain pre-K programs may have priority to attend kindergarten at the same school.

 Use the following checklist to learn what to bring when you register your child for pre-K.